vedderb/bldc/lispBM/README.md

 (uart-start baudrate optHd)
 ```

-Start the UART driver at baudrate on the COMM-port on the VESC. optHd is an optional argument that can be set to 'half-duplex to use half-duplex mode.
+Start the UART driver at baudrate on the COMM-port. optHd is an optional argument that can be set to 'half-duplex to use half-duplex mode.
 In half-duplex mode only the tx-pin is used.
 If any app is using the UART pins it will be stopped first.
 Example:

 ```clj
 (uart-start 115200) ; Start UART at 115200 baud in full duplex mode